 Venture building isn’t just something Fortune 500 companies, research universities, and states are exploring today.

-Some venture capital firms and their VC funds are now turning to venture creation as a secondary business model.
+Some venture capital firms and their VC funds — including DNX Ventures, which recently launched DNX Studio in collaboration with High Alpha Innovation — are now turning to startup creation as a secondary business model.

 Of course, not every investment firm has the budget, bandwidth, or institutional knowledge to build new companies internally.
 That's why working with an external venture-building partner is an increasingly attractive avenue.